Fuzz Command

 homeboy fuzz list --rig <rig-id>

 fuzz list is the declared-workload view.
 It is not proof that a workload ran.
-Use the listed workload id in fuzz run, then use runs show or runs evidence to inspect the executable/proven state and recorded artifacts.
+Use the listed workload id in fuzz run, then use runs show, runs evidence, or run-backed replay/minimize to inspect the executable/proven state and recorded artifacts.

 Run one workload through the fuzz command surface: